Patrick’s Monday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off this morning with mostly clear skies and temperatures in the upper 50s to low 60s.
-Today will be nicer with partly cloudy skies and highs in the upper 70s.
-Temperatures will fall into the upper 60s this evening with lows in the mid 50s.
+(WDAM) - We started off this morning with mostly clear skies and temperatures in the upper 40s.
+Today will be nice and sunny with highs in the upper 70s.
+Temperatures will fall into the upper 60s this evening with lows in the low 50s.

 Copyright 2020 WDAM.
 All rights reserved.